IF YOU ALREADY KNOW EVERYTHING ABOUT M.E. & YOU JUST WANT TO KNOW HOW TO HELP please click here. IF YOU WANT TO KNOW “WHY” PLEASE KEEP READING !!! 😎

 In 1969 the World Health Organisation recognised ME as a neurological illness.
-But in 1988 the Center of Disease Control renamed the illness as CFS.
+But in 1988 the Centers for Disease Control and Prevention renamed the illness as CFS.
 They created new criteria where PEM was not a mandatory symptom for this illness.
 Resulting in other illnesses where fatigue is an issue, like for example depression, burnout or idiopathic chronic fatigue also becoming a part of the CFS diagnosis as well.
 That’s where psychiatry took over this illness, like it previously did with Parkinson’s (very nervous people), Tuberculosis (lazy people), MS (hysterical women), Stomach Ulcer (stress), Autism (refrigerator mother)…..

 “I think the name that this disease has been called most often, chronic fatigue syndrome, was really coined by a group, organized by CDC, back in the late 1980s and the focus of the group was on creating a case definition.
 I was part of that group.
 None of us was even thinking about the name and when the name chronic fatigue syndrome was suggested, everyone said sure, why not.
 I think that was a big mistake because the name, in my opinion and the opinion of a lot of people, is it both trivializes and stigmatizes the illness. ”